koetter/mf6-docker/README.md

 If everything worked, this will output the help-command of Modflow 6.
 This is because the container image is built with am empty model directory!
 To run the container on an actual model, you need to link a directory on your harddrive - containing modflow data-files and a "mfsim.nam" file - to the containers 'model' directory as a volume (see example below).

 ## Test-run
-To test the container image with one of the examples, supplied with the Modflow-code (ex-gwf-advtidal), link the 'model'-directory in the repository to the 'model' repository in the container.
+To test the container image with one of the examples, supplied with the Modflow-code (ex-gwf-advtidal), link the 'model' directory in the repository to the 'model' directory in the container.
 Then run:
 ```shell
 docker run -it -v "${PWD}/model":/workspace/model mf6-test
 ```